untangledfinance/untangled-docs/docs/user-documentation/Untangled-Vaults/Intro-to-untangled-vault.md

 - Ability to react quickly to fast-changing market conditions and security incidents such as hacks
 - Regulatory compliance, particularly regarding RWAs or TradFi investors
 - Avoidance of principal-agent problems when third parties are advising or managing assets on their behalf

-Today, we introduce Untangled Vault, a non-custodial, cross-chain portfolio management solution: a data-driven, automated vault designed to attract liquidity and invest in opportunities across any EVM network to match diverse risk/return appetites.

 ## Specifications